 The main road through Santa Elena town (Route 606), around the cemetery and Cerro Plano is paved.

-Other than that, all the other roads like going to the Monteverde Cloud Forest, Santa Elena Cloud Forest, Cerro Pinocho, El Tigre Waterfalls and San Luis are unpaved and very bumpy.
+Other than that, all the other roads like going to the Monteverde Cloud Forest, Santa Elena Cloud Forest, Cerro Pinocho, El Tigre Waterfalls and San Luis are partially unpaved and very bumpy with big pot holes.

-This is why a high clearance car is recommended if you plan to drive yourself to the attractions outside the town center and a 4×4 is recommended in the peak rainy season months.
+This is why a high clearance car is recommended if you plan to drive yourself to the attractions outside the town center.

 What To Know About Visiting Monteverde, Costa Rica